relativehysteria/siren/README.md

 * On shuffle and clear, invalidate the song received from the caching process and get a new one (in `_song_player_target()`)

-* If we're running on UNIX* and have root privs, decrease the process niceness in prioritized cache extractors

 * Disconnect after a certain time of inactivity

 * Write tests